-“If you see a line, go stand in it, probably can’t hurt nothing” is a sample of the pithy wisdom of Forrest Gump by Gump’s creator, Winston Groom.
+“If you see a line, go stand in it, probably can’t hurt nothing” is a sample of the pithy wisdom Groom had Forrest Gump speak.

 Winston Groom took the publishing world by storm when his 1986 novel Forrest Gump flew to the top of the New York Times bestseller list and stayed there for 21 weeks.
 It has sold over 2.5 million copies in the United States alone on the heels of its blockbuster movie adaptation starring Tom Hanks.
 The book has also been reprinted in at least thirteen countries.

-In addition to Forrest Gump and Gump & Co., Groom’s novels include Better Times Than These, the award-winning As Summers Die, which was made into a movie starring Bette Davis, Gone the Sun and Only.
+In addition to Forrest Gump and Gump & Co., Groom’s novels include Better Times Than These, the award-winning As Summers Die (which was made into a movie starring Bette Davis), Gone the Sun, and Only.
 He is also the co-author of Conversations with the Enemy, a non-fiction account of the experience of an American prisoner of war in Vietnam, brilliantly rendered and nominated for a Pulitzer Prize.
 His novel, Such a Pretty, Pretty Girl, was published by Random House in the spring of 1999.
-He has also written The Crimson Tide, a pictorial history of football at the University of Alabama which was published by the University of Alabama Press in the fall of 2000.
-He has recently finished a novel, El Paso, set in 1916.
+He has also written The Crimson Tide, a pictorial history of football at the University of Alabama published by the University of Alabama Press in the fall of 2000.
+In 2016, after a long break from publishing fiction, he released his final novel, El Paso, set in 1916.

 As well as being a talented novelist, Groom is also a serious student of history.
-On of his books, the prize-winning Shrouds of Glory, published by Grove-Atlantic, is a meticulous, atmospheric history of the little known, but very dramatic, Western Campaign of the Civil War, inspired by tales of his great-grandfather who fought for the Confederate Army.
+One of his books, the prize-winning Shrouds of Glory, published by Grove Atlantic, is a meticulous, atmospheric history of the little known, but very dramatic, Western Campaign of the Civil War, inspired by tales of his great-grandfather who fought for the Confederate Army.

-He has also appeared as an actor in the acclaimed Warner Brothers movie of Willie Morris’ novel, My Dog Skip.
+He also appeared as an actor in the Warner Brothers screen adaptation of Willie Morris’s novel, My Dog Skip.

-He lives with his wife, Anne-Clinton and their three-year-old daughter, Carolina, in the mountains of North Carolina and Point Clear, Alabama, where he enjoys the public’s continued warm response to his loveable, unlikely hero, Forrest Gump.
-He believes as Forrest says, “Always be able to look back and say, ‘At least, I didn’t lead no humdrum life.’”
+Groom never forgot the public’s warm response to his lovable, unlikely hero, Forrest Gump, often agreeing with the character’s dictum to “always be able to look back and say, ‘At least, I didn’t lead no humdrum life.’”